PrincessPi3/betterhiddencrypto/README.md

 `bash hiddencrypto.sh d`  or
 `bash hiddencrypto.sh dec`  or
 `bash hiddencrypto.sh decrypt`

+## Cryptanalysis
+To test and hammer it for peak robustness, testing is going on in [cryptanalysis](./cryptanalysis/README.md )

 ## License
 Distributed under the [WTFPL Version 2](http://www.wtfpl.net/) [![WTFPL](assets/wtfpl-badge.png)](http://www.wtfpl.net/)